VoxelGroup/Katas.Code.SnakesAndLadders/README.md

 - Implement the requirements focusing on writing the best code you can produce.

 ## Evaluation
-- Produce code that is readable and maintainable, object oriented design principles.
+- Produce code that is readable and maintainable, using object oriented design principles.
 - UATs should be backed up by test.

 ## Code submission